siemens/ix/packages/documentation/docs/controls/buttons/_toggle-button_styleguide.md

 ![Overview](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1480-30799&mode=design&t=97WS5dUS2rk3MCp2-11)

-Variants, options and states of the ix-button and the ix-icon-button components apply.
+Variants, options and states of the ix button and the ix icon button components apply.
 Only additional, deviating or detailing specifications are listed here.

 ## Options
 - **Pressed:** Toggle buttons can take a pressed (active) state.
-To improve accessibility, this state is set via the pressed option so that it can be interpreted by screen readers.
+To improve accessibility, this state is set via the pressed option so it can be read by screen readers.
 - The options **type** and **color** are not available for toggle buttons.
 - For the primary variant, one of the options **outline** or **ghost** has to be set.